 Ethan Heard directs plays, musicals, and opera, ranging from new work to Shakespeare, Sondheim to Monteverdi.
 Ethan is Founding Co-Artistic Director of Heartbeat Opera and Resident Director of Cantata Profana.
 He also teaches acting and directing at Yale School of Drama, Yale Institute of Sacred Music, and Princeton University.

-With Heartbeat, Ethan has directed Dido & Aeneas, Kafka-Fragments, The Seven Deadly Sins, and the drag extravaganzas All the World's a Drag!, Queens of the Night: Mozart in Space, Miss Handel, and The Fairy Queen, and a special appearance on the High Line.
-Other opera productions include the world premieres of Rene Orth and Mark Campbell’s Empty the House (Curtis Institute of Music) and Jason Cady, Aaron Siegel and Matthew Welch’s Sisyphus (Experiments in Opera), Erismena and L’Orfeo (Yale Baroque Opera Project), L’incoronazione di Poppea (Princeton University), and Pierrot Lunaire (Yale Cabaret).
+With Heartbeat, Ethan has directed Butterfly, Dido & Aeneas, Kafka-Fragments, The Seven Deadly Sins, the drag extravaganzas All the World's a Drag!, Queens of the Night: Mozart in Space, Miss Handel, and The Fairy Queen, and a special appearance on the High Line.
+Other opera productions include the world premieres of Rene Orth and Mark Campbell’s Empty the House (Curtis Institute of Music) and Cady, Siegel and Welch’s Sisyphus (Experiments in Opera), Erismena and L’Orfeo (Yale Baroque Opera Project), L’incoronazione di Poppea (Princeton University), and Pierrot Lunaire (Yale Cabaret).

-Recent musical theater includes: Little Shop of Horrors, Bells Are Ringing starring Kate Baldwin and Graham Rowat, A Little Night Music starring Kate Baldwin, Gregg Edelman, and Phillipa Soo (Berkshire Theatre Group), the world premiere of Mark Campbell and Marisa Michelson’s The Other Room starring Phoebe Strole (Inner Voices), Sunday in the Park with George (Yale School of Drama), Merrily We Roll Along (Yale Dramat), and Into the Woods (Princeton).
+Recent musical theater includes: Little Shop of Horrors, Bells Are Ringing starring Kate Baldwin, A Little Night Music (Berkshire Theatre Group), the world premiere of Mark Campbell and Marisa Michelson’s The Other Room (Inner Voices), Sunday in the Park with George (Yale School of Drama), Merrily We Roll Along (Yale Dramat), and Into the Woods (Princeton).
 He also remounted Jay Chou's The Secret for John Rando and Broadway Asia in Shanghai.